vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 Just a few days ago, the ISO WG21 Kona meeting concluded.
 I, unfortunately, was not in attendance.
-I stayed back home with the rest of the ~~peasants~~ community, biting my nails `co_await`ing see what would become of C++ Modules
+I stayed back home with the rest of the ~~peasants~~ community, biting my nails `co_await`ing what would become of C++ Modules.

 As someone not in attendance, I may not be the best authority to discuss the results.
-I don't know all that happened in the meetings: I only know what the end results were.
-I'm very excited with much of the upcoming language and library changes and additions.
+I don't know all that happened in the meetings: I only know what the end results were and have discussed them at length with people that *were* actually present.
+Nevertheless, I felt it my obligation to follow up on my prior post to make clear where we stand with regards to C++ Modules.
+I've collected a reasonable amount of information such that I feel that can now make a well-informed post on the subject.

 The headliners of Kona were clear: *Coroutines* and *Modules*.
 Both have been approved for the IS (International Standard), and we will almost